Egyras/HeishaMon/README.md

 HeishaMon is able to communicate with the Panasonic Aquarea H & J-series.
 [Confirmed by users types of HP you can find here](HeatPumpType.md) \
 If you want to compile this image yourself be sure to use the mentioned libraries and support for a filesystem on the esp8266 so select the correct flash option in arduino ide for that.

-When starting for the first time an open-wifi-hotspot will be visible allowing you to configure your wifi network and your MQTT server.
+When starting, without a configured wifi, an open-wifi-hotspot will be visible allowing you to configure your wifi network and your MQTT server.
 Configuration page will be located at http://192.168.4.1 . \
-If you ever want to factory reset, just double reset the esp8266 within 0.1 second.
-It will then format the filesystem and remove the wifi setting and start the wifi hotspot again. \

 After configuring and booting the image will be able to read and talk to your heatpump.
 The GPIO13/GPIO15 connection will be used for communications so you can keep your computer/uploader connected to the board if you want. \
 Serial 1 (GPIO2) can be used to connect another serial line (GND and TX from the board only) to read some debugging data.